-Come together in this Year of Faith to break bread, reflect and pray.
+Come together to break bread, reflect and pray.

 Find supporting PowerPoints, discussion questions and more to help you organise an "Emmaus meal" event in your parish, community or group.